Get help from a Greenville family law attorney. Call Lauren Taylor Law today.

 Physical custody can be solely the responsibility of one parent, shared equally between the two or some other option between the two.

 Legal custody refers to which parent has the legal ability to make decisions on matters impacting the child.
-An experienced divorce attorney knows that legal custody is typically divided into four areas: religion, education, medical and extracurricular.
+An experienced divorce attorney knows that legal custody is typically divided into four areas: religion, education, medical, and extracurricular.
 These four areas can all rest in the hands of only one parent or they can be shared between the two.

 There’s no right or wrong way to divide custody, it depends on the particular circumstances of your case and what works for your family.
+With our family law legal services, our attorneys are able to help you navigate through the process.

 How is Child Support Determined?